Elihu Root: Military reforms

 At Root's appointment, the Department of War had a public reputation for inefficiency, corruption, and scandals which had characterized Alger's tenure and the war.
 His immediate focus was reforming military administration, which he viewed as a prerequisite for success in territorial administration or any future military campaign.
+Though the United States had just completed a successful, brief military campaign against Spain, its officer corps was still organized on peacetime terms; Root set about permanently placing the United States military on a war footing.
 Root worked closely with Adjutant General Henry Clark Corbin and William Harding Carter.
-His chief obstacle was Commanding General of the Army Nelson A. Miles; the offices of Commanding General and Secretary of War had long been engaged in a power struggle, and Root's reforms would directly implicate Miles's authority.